Embedded Knowledge Distillation in Depth-Level Dynamic Neural Network: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecent} years have witnessed significant progress in various computer vision tasks\cite{KrizhevskySH2012AlexNet,HeZRS2016ResNet,GirshickDDM2014RCNN,HeZR2015PAMI_SPPnet,RenHG2017PAMI_Faster_RCNN,ShelhamerLD2017PAMI_FCN,YangSHDSZ2019XiaoGe} using deep convolutional neural networks.
-To meet different resource-constrained devices, researchers usually need to design a series of different-depth networks such as VGG-13/16/19~\cite{SimonyanZ2015VGG}, ResNet-18/34/50/101~\cite{HeZRS2016ResNet}, and DensNet-121/169/201~\cite{HuangLMW2017DenseNet}.
-Generally, it needs to train different-depth networks individually in Fig.~\ref{figure1}(a) and download/offload different models multiple times according to device-resource constraints in real applications, which increases the training and deploying cost dramatically.
-In fact, the deeper ResNet-34 network (i.e., full-net) contains completely the smaller ResNet-18 architecture (i.e., sub-net) due to the configuration of the same residual structure blocks.
-Therefore, it motivates us to think why not directly train a single deep full-net in Fig.~\ref{figure1}(c) to dynamically switch different-depth sub-nets during the deployment stage.
+Recent years have witnessed significant progress in various computer vision tasks\cite{ResNet,Faster_RCNN,FCN} using deep convolutional neural networks.
+To meet different resource-constrained devices, researchers usually need to design a series of different-depth networks such as VGG-13/16/19~\cite{VGG}, ResNet-18/34/50/101~\cite{ResNet}, and DensNet-121/169/201~\cite{DenseNet}.
+Generally, it requires to train different-depth networks individually in Fig.~\ref{Fig1}(a) and download/offload different models multiple times according to device-resource constraints in real applications, which increases the training and deploying cost dramatically.
+In fact, deeper network (e.g., ResNet-34) contains completely the smaller architecture (e.g., ResNet-18) due to the configuration of the same residual blocks.
+Therefore, it motivates us to think why not directly train a single deep full-net in Fig.~\ref{Fig1}(c) to dynamically switch different-depth sub-nets during the deployment stage.